art-abdulwadud/pizza-castle/README.md

 const pizza = new Pizza()
 ```

-Create a button for making the order and showing the total to the user.
+Create a button for making the order and displaying all the items selected and the total to the user.

 ```
 <button class="p-btn small-text mb-2" id="check-total" type="submit">Check Total</button>